Ouranosinc/cowbird/docs/components.rst

 concept on the file system for now.
 This means that if a permission is applied to a group in `Magpie`_, `Cowbird` will detect the permission change but will not do anything, since the group on the file system does not correspond to the groups found on `Magpie`_.

+Note also that permissions are only added to `Magpie`_ if necessary.
+For example, if a file needs to allow a ``read`` permission on `Magpie`_, but that permission already resolves to ``allow`` because of a recursive permission on a parent resource, no permission will be added.
+The permission is already resolving to the required permission and avoiding to add unnecessary permissions will simplify permission solving.

 .. _geoserver_file_layer_permissions: